-Another surprising finding is that the No correction model, even if shown to be highly biased in estimating short sprint parameter values (see Percent difference results section, mainly Figure 3), showed the lowest %MDCs95 for the MAC and TAU parameters (from 1 to 5% and from 1 to 3% respectively).
+the lowest $\% MDCs{95}$ for the MAC and TAU parameters (from 1 to 5% and from 1 to 3% respectively).
 This indicates that, when short sprint measurement is standardized (i.e., athlete perform with the same flying distance), given the simulation parameters, the No correction model can be the most sensitive model to detect changes in MAC and TAU parameters.
 This is the case for the MSS and PMAX parameters (from 0 to 3% and from 1 to 9%, respectively).